cycle/docs/annotated/relations.md

 Option      | Value  | Comment
 ---         | ---    | ----
-cascade     | bool   | Automatically save related data with parent entity, defaults to `true` nullable    | bool   | Defines if the relation can be nullable (child can have no parent), defaults to `false` innerKey    | string | Inner key in parent entity defaults to the primary key outerKey    | string | Outer key name, defaults to `{parentRole}_{innerKey}` fkCreate    | bool   | Set to true to automatically create FK on outerKey, defaults to `true` fkAction    | CASCADE, NO ACTION, SET NULL | FK onDelete and onUpdate action, defaults to `SET NULL` indexCreate | bool   | Create an index on outerKey, defaults to `true`
+cascade     | bool   | Automatically save related data with parent entity.
+Defaults to `true` nullable    | bool   | Defines if the relation can be nullable (child can have no parent).
+Defaults to `false` innerKey    | string | Inner key in parent entity.
+Defaults to the primary key outerKey    | string | Outer key name.
+Defaults to `{parentRole}_{innerKey}` fkCreate    | bool   | Set to true to automatically create FK on outerKey.
+Defaults to `true` fkAction    | CASCADE, NO ACTION, SET NULL | FK onDelete and onUpdate action.
+Defaults to `SET NULL` indexCreate | bool   | Create an index on outerKey.
+Defaults to `true`

-> You must use `refersTo` relation for cyclic dependencies.
+> You must use the `refersTo` relation for cyclic dependencies.

 ## ManyToMany
-Relation of type ManyToMany provides a more complex connection with the ability to use intermediate entity for the connection.
+A relation of type ManyToMany provides a more complex connection with the ability to use an intermediate entity for the connection.
 This relation must be represented using `Cycle\ORM\Relation\Pivoted\PivotedCollection`.
-The relation required the definition of `though` option with similar rules as `target`.
+The relation requires the  `though` option with similar rules as `target`.

 ```php
 /** @Entity */